Lasso Coulibaly

-Lasso Coulibaly (born 19 October 2002) is an Ivorian professional footballer who plays as a midfielder for French Ligue 1 club AJ Auxerre.
+Lasso Coulibaly (born 19 October 2002) is an Ivorian professional footballer who plays as a midfielder for Danish Superliga club Viborg, on loan from Ligue 1 club AJ Auxerre.

 Career

 Nordsjælland

 Coulibaly started his career with the Right to Dream Academy in Ghana, before joining Danish side Nordsjælland in July 2021.
 He made his professional debut for the club on 18 July 2021, in a 2–1 league loss to Viborg FF.

 On 1 September 2023, Coulibaly joined fellow Danish Superliga side Randers on a one-year loan, with a purchase option included.
 He scored four goals and five matches in 32 matches for the club in all competitions.

 Auxerre

 On 20 June 2024, it was announced that Coulibaly would join French side Auxerre on a permanent deal on 1 July, signing a four-year contract with the club.
 The deal reportedly commanded a €2 million fee.
 He marked his competitive debut on 18 August with a stoppage-time winner, scoring in the fifth minute of injury time to secure Auxerre's 2–1 victory over Nice on the opening day of the 2024–25 season, after replacing Gaëtan Perrin in the 86th minute.
 Later that month, he suffered a serious knee injury, which sidelined him for the majority of the season.